LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Attainments.md

 ### Fixed Reach

-Attainments do not use Reach in the usual way.
-Instead, Attainments receive only the Paradox-free Reach for meeting and exceeding [[Arcanum]] requirements, and may not Reach further.
+Attainments do not use [[Reach]] in the usual way.
+Instead, Attainments receive only the [[Paradox]]-free [[Reach]] for meeting and exceeding [[Arcanum]] requirements, and may not [[Reach]] further.
 They also use the [[Arcanum]] rating of their dot, not that of the user.

-For example, a two-dot spell that becomes a three-dot Attainment should be designed as if it automatically has +2 Reach, even if the user actually has four dots.\
+For example, a two-dot spell that becomes a three-dot Attainment should be designed as if it automatically has +2 [[Reach]], even if the user actually has four dots.\
 This lack of dynamism is one of an Attainment’s disadvantages.
 To utilize a comparable power more flexibly, the mage should cast a spell instead.
-Most Attainments use one Reach for instant “casting”; those that don’t (being based on ritual spells) take one scene of preparation to use.
+Most Attainments use one [[Reach]] for instant “casting”; those that don’t (being based on ritual spells) take one scene of preparation to use.

 ### Immune to Countering and Supernal Dispellation